SEC Cybersecurity Disclosure Rules for Technology Companies

 The following questions should be considered when evaluating the capability of your security program to provide the board visibility into cybersecurity risk management:

-- Does your security program include technical, operational, and administrative controls for your entire business or is it just focused on your product?
+• Does your security program include technical, operational, and administrative controls for your entire business or is it only focused on your product?

-- Are there unmitigated risks?
-Discussing these with the board could be a good opportunity to justify desired additional resources
+• Are there unmitigated risks?
+Discussing these with the board could be an opportunity to justify additional resources.

 Actions for Security Programs

-The following actions are examples of managing risk within security programs, such as account reviews, firewall reviews, and backup practices.
+The following actions are examples of managing risk within security programs, such as:

 Using a risk framework, such as the ones created by the National Institute of Standards and Technology or Center for Internet Security, can broaden your organization’s focus on risk beyond the product.

 Risk areas should be evaluated against the controls contained within your security program.
-Not all risk areas will necessarily apply to your environment, but be sure to think about your enterprises’ entire IT environment, not just your products or financial reporting applications.
+Not all risk areas will apply to your environment.
+Be sure to think about your enterprises entire IT environment, not just your products or financial reporting applications.

-The control areas used to manage risk are the same areas that should be reported to the board or committee on at least an annual basis.
+The control areas used to manage risk are the same areas that should be reported to the board or committee on an annual basis at the minimum.
 As your organization determines how to report the operational effectiveness of these control areas internally, a description of your risk management program must be included within your Form 10-K.

 How These Rules Apply to Technology Companies

-When technology companies think of materiality, they’ll probably first think of the impact a breach would have on their products, software as a service (SaaS) or otherwise, and the impact a breach would have on customers using the products.
-Companies should also consider the impact a breach would have on the other systems being used to run the business.
+When technology companies think of materiality, the impact a breach would have on their products, software as a service (SaaS) or otherwise, and the impact a breach would have on customers using the products is typically top of mind.
+Companies should also consider the impact a breach can have on the other systems being used to run the business, especially when exploring the IPO process.

 Technology companies have likely implemented security controls in support of compliance frameworks, such as SOC 2 or ISO 27001, to protect their products and enable sales.
 However, the scope of these controls may not always apply to all the systems in the business that may contain customer or financial data.
 Ideally, they’re prepared for an incident involving their products and their financial reporting tools.